Non-core sports operate throughout the three terms along side the main core sports activities

 Basketball has grown hugely in popularity in recent years.
 The use of the Queen's Sports Centre (QSC) and access to good coaching has made in a very popular choice with all year groups.
 Specialists are able to choose it as their core sport of the term.
 When in the Under School the pupils can choose it as a non-core sport.
 There are fixtures for the U19 and U16 team in the Autumn and Spring Terms, playing against a traditional local schools circuit as well as entering the U19 National Cup.

 The Climbing Club is very well established at Charterhouse.
 The use of the excellent QSC climbing wall is of immense benefit to the pupils.
 The wall boasts difficult overhangs, chimneys, traverses and routes.
-Pupils can take climbing as a major sport option in the Specialist years or as a minor sport option in the Under School.
+Pupils can take climbing as a core sport option in the Specialist years or as a non-core sport option in the Under School.
 There are also times outside of allotted sports hours where the pupils may use the wall under the direction of our qualified staff.

 The Cross Country squad are out training every Tuesday and Thursday, running on and around the School grounds, working on hill stamina, flat ground work and very rough terrain.
 Led by Mr Hadley and colleagues each session is made challenging, yet enjoyable.
 There are traditional fixtures against Harrow plus other competitions throughout the school year.

 Eton Fives was first played in one of the bays of Eton Chapel between the flying buttresses.
 The courts across the world and at Charterhouse reflect the peculiar features of the original court buttress, ledges, and steps.
 The game uses all these features to produce a team game (always played in pairs) requiring a high degree of coordination and ability to act to the unexpected.
 In this way it traditionally is played by cricketers in the winter term as a way to hone reactions.
 The game is almost wholly confined to England though there are some courts in the British Commonwealth.